tonethar/IGME-330-Fall-2021/weekly/week-01B-notes.md

 - quick demo:
   - move the code to an external JS file (done above)
   - move the CSS to an external CSS file
-  - embed a font into the page (should be review)
+  - embed a font into the page (should be review from 235)

 <hr>